Seattle Art Museum

 Low Vision Services

 Magnifiers for use in the museum galleries, educational resource rooms, and the Bullitt Library are available at the 1st Avenue and Union Street coat check.
 A piece of identification must be left for magnifier loan.
+Printed Low Vision Map & Guides are available at the Ticketing Desk.

 Audio Guide for Low/No Vision Visitors